honojs/website/helpers/ssg.md

 # SSG Helper

 SSG Helper generates a static site from your Hono application.
-It well retrieve the contents of registered routes and save them as static files.
+It will retrieve the contents of registered routes and save them as static files.

 ## Usage